Taking Care of Yourself and Those Around You

 If you are planning international travel, we encourage you to review the information at the links provided below.
 The Centers for Disease Control and Prevention (CDC) provides information regarding country specific health information and alerts, as well as travel notice levels as they pertain to COVID-19.

-Most individuals who travel out of state are subject to a 14-day self-quarantine.
+Most individuals who travel out of state are subject to a 14-day self-quarantine upon return if a negative COVID-19 test result is not provided to the appropriate State officials.
 Therefore, all employees must report any need to self-quarantine due to travel to your supervisor.
 This is a rapidly evolving situation, so please consult the CDC site listed below to understand the advisory levels for any location you may be travelling to.

 Additionally, if you are showing signs of acute respiratory illness (fever of 100.4 degrees F, shortness of breath, cough) upon return from any destination (foreign or domestic), it is required that you notify your supervisor and you are expected to stay home.
 It is also recommended that you contact your health care provider.